studiofreshnet/freshbang/README.md

-# freshbang
+# The Fresh Bang (SFN boilerplate)
-Universe started with the big bang.
-Every SFN project should start with the fresh bang.
+The Universe started with The Big Bang.
+So every SFN project should start with The Fresh Bang.